cchitsiang/awesome-stars/topics.md

 ## serverless

+- [unjs/unpdf](https://github.com/unjs/unpdf) - 📄 Utilities to work with PDFs in Node.js, browser and workers
 - [kubevela/kubevela](https://github.com/kubevela/kubevela) - The Modern Application Platform.
 - [inngest/inngest-js](https://github.com/inngest/inngest-js) - The developer platform for easily building reliable workflows with zero infrastructure for TypeScript & JavaScript
 - [jeremydaly/dynamodb-toolbox](https://github.com/jeremydaly/dynamodb-toolbox) - A simple set of tools for working with Amazon DynamoDB and the DocumentClient